mfurnival-star/scene-designer/COPILOT_MANIFESTO.md

 # Copilot Collaboration Manifesto

-This file defines the working agreement between the user (`mfurnival-star`) and GitHub Copilot for code requests, modularization, and update practices in this repository.
+This file defines the working agreement between the user (`mfurnival-star`) and GitHub Copilot for code requests, modularization, logging, and update practices in this repository.

 ---